PETST — Kamchatka Summer Time

 What does PETST stand for?

 PETST stands for Kamchatka Summer Time.
-It is a daylight saving time abbreviation used to identify a summer-time clock setting with an offset of UTC+12.
+It is a daylight saving abbreviation used to identify a summer-time offset of UTC+12 in schedules, time conversion tools, and timestamped records.

 Is PETST the same as GMT?

 No. PETST is UTC+12, while GMT refers to the zero-offset baseline used at UTC+0.
-That means PETST is 12 hours ahead of GMT, so the two are not interchangeable when scheduling calls, logging events, or reading timestamps.
+That means PETST is twelve hours ahead of GMT, which is a substantial difference when planning calls, deadlines, or departures.

 Which cities use PETST?